Face the Consequences

 Childhood’s prepare the individual for a long-life of self-sufficiently.
 The demands for existence in human society are complex and dynamic.
 No childhood imparts perfect wisdom.
 The adult, recently freed from the nest, must test skills, make adjustments, and practice new approaches.
 We survive not through perfect training but effective adaptations, flexible to changing environments, and continued guidance from respectable teachers.

-During this long process of maturation, we make plenty of mistakes—and with those mistakes come consequences.
+During this long process of maturation, we make plenty of mistakes—and with those mistakes come with consequences.
 Just because the behavior was not intended or the lesson has been learned, does not excuse us from the consequence.
 We can't magically dissolve the past.
 The error remains, the consequence must be faced.

 The Serenity Prayer